Chart Color Schemes

 Derwent Park - Lutana was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Derwent Park-Lutana was found to have a higher cultural diversity than most local markets, with 24.8% of its population born overseas and 21.3% speaking languages other than English at home.
-Christianity was the predominant religion in Derwent Park-Lutana, accounting for 34.1% of its population.
-Hinduism was notably overrepresented compared to Greater Hobart, comprising 7.0% versus 5.8%.
+Derwent Park-Lutana had a higher cultural diversity than most local areas, with 24.8% of its population born overseas and 21.3% speaking languages other than English at home.
+Christianity was the predominant religion in Derwent Park-Lutana, accounting for 34.1%.
+Hinduism was notably overrepresented at 7.0%, compared to 5.8% across Greater Hobart.

 Frequently Asked Questions - Diversity